-Remember Together is a joint project from the Royal British Legion and British Future, which brings people from different backgrounds together ahead of Remembrance Sunday to learn about and commemorate our shared history.
+Remember Together is a British Future project, supported by the Royal British Legion and the Together Coalition, which brings people from different backgrounds together ahead of Remembrance Sunday to learn about and commemorate our shared history.

 In 2020, Mayor of London Sadiq Khan and former Home Secretary Sajid Javid, actors Adrian Lester and Meera Syal, WW2 veterans and former heads of the armed forces Lord Dannatt and Lord Richards are among those to sign an open letter urging that “more should be done to highlight the role of soldiers from across the Commonwealth, ensuring their contributions are reflected and acknowledged, and that Remembrance activity is truly inclusive.”

 The letter urges that we “ensure all who served are fully recognised, through better education, commemoration and documentation of our shared history.”

 New polling for British Future finds that eight in ten people (78%) agree that doing more to recognise the Commonwealth contribution in World War Two would be a positive way to promote understanding of the shared history of today’s multi-ethnic Britain.
 The sentiment is felt equally by white Britons (78%) and ethnic minority Britons too (76%).
 Just 3% of people disagree.

 In 2019, Remember Together reflected on the 75th anniversary of D-Day, remembering how Britain and its allies in the Commonwealth, the US and the free armies of Europe fought side-by-side in the Second World War.
 Remember Together events in Leicester and in Boston, Lincolnshire brought together ethnic minority and white Britons and Eastern European communities to mark this important history that we all share – reminding us that Remembrance is for all of us.